 JFrog Artifactory and Xray enable around 500 developers to safely use 15 unique package types (primarily Maven, Ruby Gems, and Docker) across 600+ cloud native applications.
 Through the advanced DevOps best practices enabled by Artifactory – including remote repositories, buildinfo metadata, and promotion of immutable builds – as well as vulnerability scans by Xray, the bank deploys Kubernetes clusters into production daily.

-To modernize, the DevOps Service team needed to migrate their JFrog Platform on-premises HA installation to self-managed K8s clusters in a cloud service provider, with enhanced developer productivity and continued compliance while remaining compliant with regulations.
+To modernize, the DevOps Service team needed to execute a cloud migration of their JFrog Platform on-premises HA installation to self-managed K8s clusters in a cloud service provider, with enhanced developer productivity and continued compliance while remaining compliant with regulations.

 The DevOps Services team chose Amazon Web Services (AWS) EKS to host the Artifactory repository and Xray security.
 Using the Helm charts from JFrog made it “really easy to set up an instance of Artifactory and Xray in a Kubernetes environment with one command and a few values.”
 Within a single hour, they can spin up a test or production cloud environment for the JFrog Platform.